psztrnk/eyes/README.md

 ### License

-This code is released to the Public Domain (except thisrd-party components mentioned in the Credits section of this document).
+This code is released to the Public Domain (except third-party components mentioned in the Credits section of this document).
 See full statement in the [LICENSE](LICENSE) file.